Weather-Related Sales of Livestock

 The following are free references for further investigation into this topic.

-The Farmer's Tax Guide is available at most local MU Extension centers.
+IRS Publication 225 Farmer’s Tax Guide (The printed version is available at most local MU Extension centers.)